Travel in F-1 Status

 • Financial documents

 Your passport should be valid for at least six (6) months beyond your intended period of stay in the United States.
-If your passport is expired or close to expiring, you must make arrangements to renew your passport either prior to traveling or in your home country during your trip.
-You will not be permitted to re-enter the US if you do not have a valid passport.
-Please contact your home country’s consulate or embassy in the U.S. to find out how to extend or renew your passport.
+If your passport is expired or close to expiring, you must make arrangements to renew your passport, either prior to traveling or in your home country during your trip.
+You will not be permitted to re-enter the U.S. if you do not have a valid passport.
+Please contact your home country’s embassy or consulate to find out how to extend or renew your passport.

 Applying for a New F-1 Visa

-If your F-1 visa has expired (or if you do not have an F-1 visa in your current passport), you must apply for a new F-1 visa at a US embassy or consulate before you can request re-entry into the U.S. F-1 visas are currently only issued outside of the United States.
-In other words, it is not possible to renew your F-1 visa from within the US.
-Refer to the website of the specific U.S. embassy/consulate in your home country for more information on visa processing and appointment wait times.
+If your F-1 visa has expired (or if you do not have an F-1 visa in your current passport), you must apply for a new F-1 visa at a U.S. embassy or consulate before you can request re-entry into the United States.
+F-1 visas are currently only issued outside of the U.S. In other words, it is not possible to renew your F-1 visa from within the U.S. Refer to the website of the specific U.S. embassy or consulate in your home country for more information on visa processing and appointment wait times.

 Processing and approval of nonimmigrant visas is at the sole discretion of the U.S. Department of State.
 Unfortunately, MUSC cannot intervene on your behalf if your visa application is denied or if you experience significant delays in the processing of your visa application (such as administrative processing).
-However, please notify CGH if your visa is denied or your application is significantly delayed so that we are aware of your situation and can update your travel records accordingly.
+However, please notify the MUSC center for Global Health if your visa is denied or your application is significantly delayed so that we are aware of your situation and can update your travel records accordingly.
 In addition, you must also notify your college if you experience delays that will impact your travel return date.

 Automatic Visa Revalidation